Post-Acute & Long COVID Clinic

 • Associate Professor Anthony Byrne - Respiratory Physician

-• Professor Steven Faux - Rehabilitation Physician
+• Professor Steven Faux AM - Rehabilitation Physician

 • Ellie Asgary - Clinical Nurse Consultant and Care Coordinator

-• Dr Jayne Wheatley - Clinical Psychologist
+• Dr Jane Wheatley - Clinical Psychologist

 Associate Professor Anthony Byrne leads the Long COVID Respiratory Clinic on Mondays.